805js/ng-vs-react/part-1-modern-web-app.md

 # Understand Your Build
 - whats in a `package.json`?
 - how can you leverage `package.json` to get started?
+- What does `building` mean?
 # Pick your ecosystem (React vs Angular vs Vue vs ?!?!?!?)
+- What is Angular
+- What is React
+- What about all those other shiny new kids on the block?
+# Demo
+- npm init
+- What do all the questions mean?
+- What are the main sections of a package.json for and how are they used?